 - Their personality may include pouting or acting sullen, stubborn, or argumentative.

-- There are myriad other things they might do, like slamming doors, giving away something of yours, or offering you dessert that you’re allergic to or when you’re dieting.
+- There are myriad other things they might do, like slamming doors, giving away something of yours, or offering you a dessert that you’re allergic to or when you’re dieting.

-- They always have an excuse for addiction, but it’s their own self-destructive behaviors that cause them problems and inability to become sober.
+- They always have an excuse for addiction, but it’s their own self-destructive behaviors that cause them problems and an inability to become sober.